 - Chicago/Turabian can use a bibliography.
 It’ll list all the sources used to create the paper.

 - Harvard uses a reference list or a bibliography.

 - Oxford uses a reference list.

-Another way that endnotes and bibliographies are different is the way they are composed.
-Endnotes are listed as they occur in the paper.
+Another way that endnotes and bibliographies are different is the way you compose them.
+You list endnotes as they occur in the paper.
 They’ll be referenced by numbers that were used in the body of the text.
-A bibliography will be an alphabetical list of the sources found after the endnotes.
+A bibliography is an alphabetical list of the sources found after the endnotes.
 To put it simply, endnotes give you more information on where your argument or statistic came from, while the bibliography tells you more about the source and where to find it.